jhsu802701/rails_from_scratch_rails5/06-02-create_models.md

 * Note that the db/migrate directory now contains scripts that create the admin and user tables in the database and sets the parameters.
 * Enter the command "rails db:migrate" to implement these database migrations.
 Until you do so, the admin and user tables will not exist.
 * Enter the command "sh git_check.sh".
 You'll see some RuboCop offenses and a long list of failing tests.
 * Refresh your local view of your app in your browser.
-You will see error messages.
+You will see an error message flagging devise_for as an undefined method.

 ### Fixing The App
 * Replace the test/fixtures/admins.yml and test/fixtures/users.yml files with the following content: